gluster/glusterdocs/Administrator Guide/Mandatory Locks.md

 * Due to some outstanding issues, it is recommended to turn off the performance translators in order to have the complete functionality of mandatory-locks when volume is configured in any one of the above described mandatory-locking modes.
 Please see the 'Known issue' section below for more details.

 ##### Known issues
-* Since the whole logic of mandatory-locks are implemented within the locks translator loaded at the server side, early success returned to fops like open, read, write to upper/application layer by preformance translators residing at the client side will impact the intended fucntionality of mandatory-locks.
+* Since the whole logic of mandatory-locks are implemented within the locks
+* translator loaded at the server side, early success returned to fops like
+* open, read, write to upper/application layer by performance translators residing at the client side will impact the intended functionality of mandatory-locks.
 One such issue is being tracked in the following bugzilla report:

     <https://bugzilla.redhat.com/show_bug.cgi?id=1194546>